 “What’s unusual about the cases reported this year, is that eleven of them were not obviously compromised hosts.
 The possibility there exists that a new, more virulent strain of the organism may have been ‘community acquired.’”
 But Mass reported that there was not enough evidence (yet) to make a clear connection between the new disease and the gay community

-But the CDC was wrong and it wouldn’t be long before that link was made.
+But the CDC was wrong and it wouldn’t be long before they realized that and a link was made.

-Mass followed up on his original article in July 1981 with, “Cancer in the Gay Community,” on the then-new HIV/AIDS epidemic.
-Chroniclers of the AIDS crisis now recognize Dr. Mass as being the first to write about the emerging epidemic in print.
-Dr. Mass went on the help found the Gay Men’s Health Crisis, and was the principle author of the organization’s Medical Answers About AIDS through four revisions spanning ten years.
+Mass followed up on his original article in July 1981 with a piece called, “Cancer in the Gay Community,” on the then-new HIV/AIDS epidemic.
+Chroniclers of the AIDS crisis now recognize Dr. Lawrence Mass as being the first to write about the emerging epidemic in print.

 In 1982, Mass joined Larry Kramer, Edmund White, Paul Rapoport, Paul Popham and Nathan Fain in co-founding Gay Men’s Health Crisis (GMHC), the world’s first and still largest AIDS information and service organization.
 For 10 years, through four revisions, Mass authored GMHC’s guide, Medical Answers About AIDS, which usually concluded with an appeal for civil liberties for sexual minority persons and the sanctioning of same sex relationships as “essential considerations in the preventive medicine of AIDS.